Infrastructure Commission for Scotland – Privacy Notice January 2020

 4. Retaining and storing your data

-The personal data on each user is held on the system for the purposes for which it is processed and will be retained for the duration of the consultation exercise.
-During the exercise all information will be stored securely and accessible only to the Infrastructure Commission of Scotland.
+The personal data on each user is held on the system for the purposes for which it is processed.
+At the end of the operation of the Infrastructure Commission, all personal data, where necessary for the continuing performance of its public function, will be transferred to Scottish Government or any infrastructure body that it nominates.
+Prior to any such transfer taking place, the data subjects will be notified and will be given the opportunity to have their personal data deleted should they no longer wish for it to be held.
+All information will be stored securely and accessible only to the Infrastructure Commission of Scotland.
 When the commission has completed a secure delete system will be used to ensure data is not retained.

 5. Who we will share your information with